Last Updated: June 18, 2021

 For more information, please visit https://campushealth.tulane.edu/

-For more details on this policy and requirements for a student who must travel, visit the Student Travel Protocol page.
+For more details on this policy and requirements for a student who wish to travel internationally, visit the Student Travel Protocol page.

-Where applicable, plexiglass shields have been installed behind the driver’s area, and HEPA filters have been installed.
-In addition, all vehicles have been equipped with hand sanitizer dispensers.
+Vehicles will continue to be cleaned and sanitized throughout the day by Shuttles & Transportation staff using approved cleaning and disinfecting agents.
+Plexiglass shields remain behind the driver’s area, and HEPA filters have been installed where applicable.
+In addition, all vehicles are equipped with hand sanitizer dispensers.

-The Tulane Bookstore textbook department has shifted to online service.
-Students must order their textbooks online directly from the Tulane bookstore’s website.
-Students may pick up their orders from the bookstore when they arrive on campus or have them shipped to the Tulane mail room.
+We encourage all students to order their textbooks online directly from the Tulane bookstore’s website.
+Students may pick up their orders from the bookstore when they arrive on campus or have them shipped to the Tulane mail room or local address.
+Textbooks will be available for purchase in the store, but we recommend students take advantage of online ordering to ensure that they have their books for the start of the semester.
+Orders over $75 will ship free.

-Due to nationwide shipping delays, we encourage students to order textbooks before Jan.
-4, 2021.
+Due to continued supply and shipping delays, we encourage students to order textbooks before August 15, 2021.

-To support the safety of our staff and students, the Tulane Bookstore is required to follow the safety guidelines implemented by Tulane University and the City of New Orleans, including the following:
+To support the safety of our staff and students, the Tulane Bookstore will continue to follow the safety guidelines implemented by Tulane University and the City of New Orleans, including the following: